lekolawole/Memry/README.md

 This project is a full stack MERN Social media App called Memry.
 Turn your favorite memories into a Memry!

 <img src="https://github.com/lekolawole/Memry/blob/78dcee152fcf7a143e2459c8de1fb8001b0ff647/client/public/memry-homepage.png" alt="homepage" width="800"/>

+## Objective
+The objective of this project was to build a social media app that allows users to share, like, and comment on photos.
+The app was developed using React for both server and client side, with MongoDB for cloud storage of user data & Google Authenication.

 ## Key Features

 <ul>